 Her house in Denver was built in 1889, although Molly and her husband, James Joseph Brown (JJ), didn’t buy it until 1894.
 When Molly died in 1932, her home was split into 12 separate apartments.
 It was later a gentleman’s boarding house before being leased to the city to serve as a home for wayward girls,

-Catherine died young due to disease, and now the blinds in her room go up and down of their own accord.
+Helen lived a long life and died in the home of old age in 1970.
+Now the blinds in her room go up and down of their own accord.

 At least six other spirits are in the building, and a number seem to come and go, much as Molly’s many guests would have done while she was alive.